waitzShigoto/kc_blog/content/en/2023-02-02-how-to-merge-chat-gpt-open-ai-into-ktor.markdown

 ---
 layout: post
-title: "ChatGPT Tutorial - Integrating Line Bot with Open AI ChatGPT"
+title: ChatGPT Tutorial - Integrating Line Bot with Open AI ChatGPT
-date: 2023-02-02 16:24:56 +0800
+date: '2023-02-02 16:24:56 +0800'
 image: cover/kotlin-cht-gpt-line-bot-open-ai-1.png
-tags: [OpenAI,Chat GPT,AI]
+tags:
+  - AI
+  - ChatGPT
 permalink: /easy_use_chat_gpt_with_line_bot
 categories: AI
+excerpt: >-
-excerpt: "The wave of Chat GPT is rising, integrate Chat GPT into your messaging app chat room and make it work for you!"
+  The wave of Chat GPT is rising, integrate Chat GPT into your messaging app chat room and make it work for you!
 ---

 <div class="c-border-main-title">Introduction: Chat with ChatGPT</div>